ZackPashkin/convert-google-drive-links/README.md

 ## How to use

-The script takes path to your txt file with links you want to convert You will see converted links in th output and they also will appear in links txt file you passed.
+The script takes path to your txt file with links you want to convert.
+You will see converted links in the output and they also will appear in txt file that you passed.

 ### !python /content/convert-google-drive-links/make_links_gdrive.py